The Emerald Street Literary Festival 2017: the line-up

 Sarah Perry’s The Essex Serpent has been one of the best-selling books of the last year.
 She discusses Essex girls, serpents and writing a best-seller with Stylist columnist Lucy Mangan.

-Where is travel writing going?
+SOLD OUT Where is travel writing going?

 Earlier this year, literary magazine Granta asked if travel writing was dead.
 Granta editor Sigrid Rausing speaks with the Rough Guide, illustrator and writer Alice Stevenson, and a group of travel writers.
 Hosted by journalist Anna Hart, author of the forthcoming Departures.